The University of Chicago Medicine

 The Department of Psychiatry and Behavioral Neuroscience is an integral component of The University of Chicago Medicine.
 It is both a clinical service and training unit within the medical center, and an academic unit within the Division of Biological Sciences and the Pritzker School of Medicine.

 The Department has a long history of distinguished research, integrated with clinical service and mental health training.
-Current and previous faculty members include prominent psychologists and psychiatrists who have made major research contributions to behavioral, cognitive, biological, and psychodynamic theories of development and intervention, and their application to assessment, diagnosis, and treatment.
+Current and previous faculty members include prominent psychologists and psychiatrists who have made major research and clinical contributions to behavioral, cognitive, biological, and psychodynamic theories of development and intervention, and their application to assessment, diagnosis, and treatment.
 Ongoing areas of research include therapy outcome, developmental psychopathology, substance abuse, psychopharmacology, animal models of psychiatric disorders, developmental epidemiology, biological psychiatry, medical neuropsychology, neuroimaging, and the identification and treatment of aggression, eating disorders, and neurodevelopmental concerns like Autism Spectrum Disorders, ADHD, and Epilepsy.

 The Department is comprised of two clinical sections: Adult Psychiatry and Child and Adolescent Psychiatry.
 Each section provides a combination of inpatient, outpatient, and specialty programs within the medical center.
-The Department also houses a research section, that comprises faculty across the department as well as collaborates actively with programs throughout the Biological Sciences Division and greater University community.
+The Department also houses a research section that comprises faculty across the department as well as collaborates actively with programs throughout the Biological Sciences Division and greater University community.

 Section of Adult Psychiatry

 The Adult Psychiatry Section consists of a number of outpatient specialty pharmacology clinics.
-The outpatient clinics include the Schizophrenia/Chronic Mental Illness Program, Refractory Mood Disorders Clinic, Personality Disorders Clinic, Neuropsychology Service, Neuropsychiatry Clinic, the Anxiety Clinic, Psych-Oncology and Med Psych Clinics, Consultation-Liaison Service, Substance Abuse Clinic, and the Geropsychiatry Clinic.
+The outpatient clinics include the Schizophrenia/Chronic Mental Illness Program, Refractory Mood Disorders Clinic, Personality Disorders Clinic, Neuropsychology Service, Neuropsychiatry Clinic, the Anxiety Clinic, Psych-Oncology and Med Psych Clinics, Consultation-Liaison Service, Addiction, Compulsivity and Impulsivity Disorders Clinic, and the Geropsychiatry Clinic.
 Inpatient services are provided through our affiliate setting, Mercy Hospital and Medical Center, located in the South Loop/Bronzeville neighborhoods north of Hyde Park.
 Adult Psychiatry also collaborates on training and service with the University’s Student Counseling Service (SCS).
 The University of Chicago SCS psychiatrists are members of the Department faculty.
 Additionally, the Department shares psychiatry training responsibilities and collaborates on research with affiliated faculty at NorthShore University Medical Center, located in the suburbs north of Chicago.

 Patients coming to the Adult Section of the Department of Psychiatry & Behavioral Neuroscience present with a wide variety of mental health problems.
-The intern is likely to be involved in the assessment and treatment of patients with affective, cognitive, or substance use disorders, difficulties in emotional and behavioral regulation, psychophysiologic and somatization disorders, relationship problems, sleep disorders, adjustment disorders associated with medical conditions, and personality disorders.
+The intern is likely to be involved in the assessment and treatment of patients with affective, cognitive, or substance use disorders, difficulties in emotional and behavioral regulation, psychophysiological and somatization disorders, relationship problems, sleep disorders, adjustment disorders associated with medical conditions, and personality disorders.
 Many patients are self-referred from throughout the Chicago area, while other patients are referred by physicians within the Medical Center and its affiliated services for assessment and treatment.
 The patient population is comprised of a diverse socioeconomic, racial and ethnic mix, representing the University and Chicagoland community.

 Section of Child and Adolescent Psychiatry